 Some sections travel through the maple-beech or pine forests, while others pass through farmlands and meadows.

-During the summertime, this trail is great for viewing wildflowers in the meadows.
+This trail is perfect for viewing wildflowers in the meadows during the summertime.
 The best time to hike this trail, however, is during the fall.
-The wooded trails are transformed with the reds, oranges, and yellows of the foliage.
+The wooded trails are transformed by the reds, oranges, and yellows of the foliage.

 Stop at Lookout Point to snap a photo from the bench while taking in the views of the farmland and Lake Michigan in the distance.